 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 4 / 4

 The United States has a long tradition of religious freedom.
 The constitution protects the free exercise of religion while barring any official endorsement of a religious faith, and there are no direct government subsidies to houses of worship.
 The debate over the role of religion in public life is ongoing, however, and religious groups often mobilize to influence political discussions on the diverse issues in which they take an interest.
-The Supreme Court regularly adjudicates difficult cases involving the relationship between church and state.
+The Supreme Court regularly adjudicates difficult cases involving the relationship between religion and the state.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 4 / 4